GTMStack

 Events are dynamic.
 Target accounts show up unannounced.
 Competitors make moves.
 The schedule changes.
 Your team needs a real-time communication system that doesn’t rely on people checking email.

 Set up a dedicated event channel in your team messaging tool (Slack, Teams, etc.) at least three days before the event.
-This channel is for event-only communication — don’t use a general marketing or sales channel.
+This channel is for event-only communication.
+Don’t use a general marketing or sales channel.
 Name it clearly: #event-saastr2026 or #event-dreamforce2026.

 Define what goes in the channel and what doesn’t.
 Meeting updates, target account sightings, schedule changes, and operational issues go in the channel.
 Random observations, memes, and personal plans do not.
 This sounds rigid, but a noisy channel gets muted, and a muted channel is useless.
+We learned this after an event where the channel had 200+ messages in a single day and nobody could find the important updates.

 Create a pinned post in the channel with the briefing doc link, the booth rotation schedule, the meeting schedule, and emergency contacts (venue, hotel, AV support).
 Pin it on day one and tell everyone to check pinned items first before asking questions.